 IEMG closely mirrors its underlying index, the MSCI index.
 It invests almost all its assets in the same securities as the underlying index.

 MSCI counts South Korea as an emerging market instead of a developed market, so IEMG includes South Korea in its holdings.

-However, the fund is designed in such a way to partially replicate the underlying index to allow for preferences in investing and keep tracking error low.
+However, the fund is designed in such a way as to partially replicate the underlying index to allow for preferences in investing and keep tracking errors low.

 This is an investment strategy called representative sampling.

 Lastly, the fund has exposure to India.
 It invests a portion of the portfolio in India via a subsidiary from the Republic of Mauritius.

 Blackrock’s IEMG comprises Taiwan Semiconductor Manufacturing, Tencent, Samsung, Alibaba, and Meituan and provides exposure to over 2,000 stocks.